HiFaraz/node-playbook/README.md

   * immediate user feedback for server requests

 ## Contributing
-Contributions are welcome through pull requests and Github Issues.
+Contributions are welcome through GitHub Issues!
+Please contribute by:

-Specific help I'm looking for:
+* asking for recommended solutions to your favorite problem
-* someone to write a section called **Developing for mobile platforms**
+* offering recommended solutions to a problem in [Upcoming sections](#upcoming-sections) or in a GitHub Issue (please note the criteria for recommended solutions)

 ## License